Sylhet Government Women's College

 Sylhet Govt.
 Women's College (সিলেট সরকারি মহিলা কলেজ)is an academy located in Sylhet, Bangladesh.
 It was established in 1939 and makes important contributions in field of women's studies in Bangladesh.
 Many alumni are now working at high levels in government and private institutions.

-The college currently provided higher education in science and the arts.
-Since the 2009–2010 academic year it was provided English lessons as well.
+The college currently provides higher education in science and the arts.
+Since the 2009–2010 academic year, it has provided English lessons as well.
 The principal is Md.
-Hayatul Islam Akanjee and the vice principal is Fahima Zinnurayen.
-As of 2013 there are 5013 students enrolled.
-The relevant Board of Education in the Sylhet Education Board.
+Hayatul Islam Akanjee, and the vice principal is Fahima Zinnurayen.
+As of 2013, there are 5013 students enrolled.
+The relevant Board of Education is the Sylhet Education Board.
 They are affiliated with Bangladesh National University.

-There are three buildings situated in college area, the Arts Building, the Academic Building, and the Science Building.
-There also two women's hostels for students who live far away from the college.
+There are three buildings situated in college area: the Arts Building, the Academic Building, and the Science Building.
+There are also two women's hostels for students who live far away from the college.

 Campus

 The college has 4 acres of land of its own.
-There are 3 academic buildings consisting of 3 floors, 1 modern auditorium with 600 seating capacity and an administrative building.
-A rich library is situated at the arts building.
-The residential arrangement of the students includes 5 buildings with 360 accommodation but more than 500 students reside at the hall.
-Principal's bungalow and hall superintendent's quarters are within the campus.
-This college has a commercial building with 16 shops including a commercial bank from which government earns a handsome amount of rent.
+There are three academic buildings consisting of three floors, one modern auditorium with a seating capacity of 600, and an administrative building.
+A library is situated at the arts building.
+The residential arrangement of the students includes five buildings with 360 accommodation, but more than 500 students reside at the hall.
+A principal's bungalow and hall superintendent's quarters are within the campus.
+This college has a commercial building with 16 shops, including a commercial bank which rents from the government.

 In 2011, the college had the third best results in the Sylhet Division under the Board of Intermediate and Secondary Education, Sylhet.